This job description reflects the general level and nature of the job. It is not intended to be all inclusive.

 - High level of manual dexterity to adeptly type and use computer equipment.

-- Auditory and visual skills – Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+- Auditory and visual skills – Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

-- Monthly cell phone allowance
+- Cell phone allowance